Helping with additional costs

 You can find out more about all of these fees in our first time buyer guide.

-On top of the fees associated with buying a home, there are the other costs to think about:
+On top of the fees that come with buying a home, there are the other costs to think about:

 - Moving costs